-- .1 Flange adapters and joint restraints shall conform to AWWA C219 and be UL listed and/or FM approved.
-Flanged joints shall conform to AWWA C110 and ANSI B16.1, Class 125. - .2 Flange adapters and joint restraints shall be ductile iron conforming to ASTM A536 with an anti-corrosion coating on the interior and exterior rings conforming to AWWA C219. - .3 Bolts and nuts shall be high strength low alloy steel conforming to AWWA C111, or stainless steel conforming to ASTM F593 and F594.
-Rolled threads, fit and dimensions shall be to AWWA C111.
-(REVISED NOVEMBER 2016)

-- .4 Tie rods shall be continuous threaded, quenched and alloyed steel conforming to ASTM A354, Grade BC and hot-dipped galvanized in accordance with ASTM A153.
+- .1 Flange adaptors and joint restraints shall conform to AWWA C219 and be UL listed and/or FM approved.
+Flanged joints shall conform to AWWA C110 and ANSI B16.1, Class 125. - .2 Flange adapters and joint restraints shall be ductile iron conforming to ASTM A536 with an anti-corrosion coating on the interior and exterior rings conforming to AWWA C219. - .3 Bolts and nuts shall be high strength steel low allow steel conforming to AWWA C111, or stainless steel conforming to ASTM F593 and F594.
+Rolled threads, fit and dimensions shall be AWWA C111. - .4 Tie rods shall be continuous threaded, quenched and allowed steel conforming to ASTM A345, Grade BC and hot-dipped galvanized in accordance with ASTM A153.
 Coarse threads shall have Class 2A tolerance before galvanizing. - .5 Compression gaskets shall conform to AWWA C219. - .6 Flange adapters and joint restraints shall be designed to be suitable for the type pipe for which they are installed.